 In contrast, the broad strands of Stinson Beach, four miles south of Bolinas along Hwy-1, are the Bay Area’s most popular summertime suntanning spots.
 A grocery store and deli, the Live Water Surf Shop (which rents boards and the essential wetsuits), and a couple of outdoor bar-and-grills along Hwy-1 form a short parade at the entrance to the beach.
 The best place to eat hereabouts is the Parkside Café (43 Arenal Ave., 415/868-1272).
 If you want to stay overnight, try the pleasant Sandpiper Lodging (415/868-1632, $165 and up), just west of Hwy-1.

-If you have the chance to plan ahead, try to book a night at the Steep Ravine Cabins (800/444-7275, around $100), just over a mile south of Stinson Beach on the ocean side of Hwy-1.
+If you have the chance to plan ahead, try to book a night at the Steep Ravine Cabins (800/444-7275, $100), just over a mile south of Stinson Beach on the ocean side of Hwy-1.
 Now part of Mt.
-Tamalpais State Park, these 10 rustic redwood cabins are very basic, roof-over-the-head accommodations (bring sleeping bags and food; water faucets are just outside the door) in an absolutely beautiful coastal chasm.
+Tamalpais State Park, these nine rustic redwood cabins are very basic roof-over-the-head accommodations (bring sleeping bags and food; water faucets are just outside the door) in an absolutely beautiful coastal chasm.
 These very popular cabins (originally owned by Bay Area bigwigs like Dorothea Lange) sleep up to five people.